Legal Advocacy Minor

 This course would relate to a law-adjacent specialization of interest to the individual student.

-For more information, contact Seth Abramson, Assistant Professor, Literary Arts & Studies, at firstname.lastname@example.org or Stephen Pimpare, Senior Lecturer, Politics & Society, at email@example.com.
+For more information, contact Seth Abramson, Assistant Professor, Writing Specialist, at email@example.com or Stephen Pimpare, Senior Lecturer, Public Service and Nonprofit Leadership, at firstname.lastname@example.org.